 Getting the Diagnosis Right

 Like any business challenge, finding cash flow solutions starts with the correct diagnosis.
 Sometimes the cause of the difficulty can be obvious.
-For instance, one of our clients experienced cash flow challenges after losing its largest customer, which represented approximately 70% of sales.
+For instance, one of our clients experienced cash flow challenges after losing its largest customer, which represented approximately 70 percent of sales.

 Often, though, there are a confluence of factors which contribute.
-In another situation, delays associated with a plant move, higher steel prices and the loss of business from a large customer all contributed to the company’s troubles.
-In instances where there are multiple causes, it is very important to perform a detailed financial analysis to understand the degree to which certain suspected causes have affected the bottom line and give the company the opportunity to get a better grip on its financial future.
+In another situation, delays associated with a plant move, higher commodity prices and the loss of business from a large customer all contributed to the company’s troubles.

 Likewise, a financial model can be an invaluable tool in helping evaluate which options to pursue in dealing with cash flow problems.
 A proper financial model will include a forecasted income statement, balance sheet and cash flow statement.
 It will also forecast lending covenants and the borrowing base.